Categories

 Key points:

-• Who can enter: any organisation operating in the built environment – clients, contractors, subcontractors, architects, manufacturers and suppliers, joint ventures/partnerships and academia
+- Who can enter: any organisation operating in the built or managed environment – clients, contractors, subcontractors, architects, manufacturers and suppliers, joint ventures/partnerships and academia

 This award recognises the use of digital processes and technology in asset management.
-Outcomes your entry might focus on include improved operational efficiency of the asset, more sustainable operation, improved maintenance regimes, the steps towards compliance with the golden thread, etc.
+Outcomes your entry might focus on include improved operational efficiency of the asset, more sustainable operation, improved maintenance regimes, the steps towards compliance with the golden thread, the speed and ease with which information can be accessed, etc.

 Necessarily information management will be at the heart of your entry.